unrealnelly26/unrealnelly26/README.md

 - 👋 Hi, I’m @unrealnelly26
 - 👀 I’m interested in searching IT talent.
-- 🌱 I’m currently learning about it community.
+- 🌱 I’m currently learning about IT community.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/nelly-olivares-richaud-377113102/